-Whole grain foods such as brown rice and bread are forms of carbohydrates, specifically unrefined carbohydrates.
+Whole-grain foods such as brown rice and bread are forms of carbohydrates, specifically unrefined carbohydrates.
 They provide you with energy, healthy fibre, vitamins, minerals and antioxidants, and aid with digestion.
-For people who are diagnosed coeliacs or those with non-coeliac gluten sensitivity, it's important that you include other carbohydrate alternatives to ensure that your abstinence from wheat doesn't cost you in terms of essential nutrients.
+For people who are diagnosed with coeliacs or those with non-coeliac gluten sensitivity, it's important that you include other carbohydrate alternatives to ensure that your abstinence from wheat doesn't cost you in terms of essential nutrients.

 “Gluten-free carbohydrate alternatives include rice products, buckwheat (technically a pseudocereal), quinoa and starchy vegetables (e.g. sweet potato, yam, pumpkin, corn),” says Ang Sin Hwee, Associate Sport Dietitian at Singapore Sport Institute.
 “As following a gluten-free diet may lead you to unknowingly cut out certain nutrients, it is recommended that you seek help from a registered dietitian.”

 Various forms of produce are rich sources of vitamins and minerals that help regulate body functions and protect it against chronic diseases.
 To get the most nutrients out of your fruits and vegetables, eat them whole – for example, eat whole fruits instead of having them juiced.

 Protein is the primary nutrient responsible for building and repairing muscle tissue in the body.
 Animal meat is the most common source of protein, but there are also several plant-based options to choose from such as nuts and legumes.
 Individuals on plant-based diets should ensure that eat the right combination of plant protein to ensure that their dietary needs are adequately met.